May 30, 2008

 Artist Han Rudi Giger (better known as H.R.
 Giger) who is recognized worldwide as one of the foremost artists of Fantastic Realism and who worked on the pop culture film series Alien, designed this bar in Gruyere, Switzerland and he used as points of reference and inspiration his horror-inspiring creation.
 The bar is decorated throughout with models of spinal chord-like skeletons and other such creepy motifs reminiscent of the otherworldly environments in the Alien movies.
 Giger designed the title character- the movie’s mean killing machine monster- and won an Oscar for best special effects in 1980.

 As much as I liked the Alien movies, I would be hard pressed to eat at this joint and would especially stay away from the eggs!

-Check out the rest of the pictures and the video after the jump.
+Check out the rest of the pictures and the video below.

 Museum HR Giger Bar

 Benjamin Verdonck is living in a giant nest hanging from a high-rise building in Rotterdam.
 The Belgian man says he will be there until May 22nd.

 Judging by the images in the gallery, the nest looks like it was made out of twigs as well as more resistant and durable materials.